top of page

 3. Create Predictable Routines

 Morning and evening routines help children feel safe.
 Knowing what comes next reduces uncertainty.
+A consistent routine can provide comfort and stability.

 4. Build Brave Moments